Social Security Administration (SSA) Annual Data for

 All accuracy percentage rates are weighted to reflect the data as they would appear if the total workload had been reviewed.

-State: (With national shown as the total of all states).
+State: State (national shown as the total of all states).

 Sampling Variability: At the 95 percent confidence level, shown as a plus or minus percentage.